jeremiah-shaulov/docker-vscode-debug-example/src/deno_service/README.md

 # TCP echo service with Deno: About

-This is simple asynchronous TCP echo server implemented in Typescript/Deno, to demonstrate how Deno services running in Docker containers can be remote-debugged from host machine.
+This is simple TCP echo server implemented in Typescript/Deno, to demonstrate how Deno services running in Docker containers can be remote-debugged from host machine.

 ## How to debug